 Best buy Managed Stocks and Shares ISA for beginners

-Moneyfarm – provide one of the cheapest discretionary investment service (which means that they make the investment decisions for you) in the market for under £20,000.
-They even offer half price management fees on their ISA for a year and everyone who uses this offer will also get a free portfolio consultation and a dedicated investment consultant.
-The only cost you pay is the cost of the exchange-traded funds (ETFs) which Moneyfarm invest in.
-Given that ETFs are the cheapest way to invest it’s unsurprising that they are cost effective.
-Moneyfarm’s investment performance to date has also been very strong in its ethical portfolios.
+Wealthify* – provides one of the cheapest discretionary investment services (which means that they make the investment decisions for you) in the market for under £20,000 by mainly investing in Exchange Traded Funds (ETFs).
+Given that ETFs are the cheapest way to invest it's unsurprising that Wealthify is so cost-effective.
+Wealthify's investment performance to date has also been very strong in its ethical portfolios.

 Important things to consider when picking the best fund platform